-During the three month period ended 31 March 2020, the Company did not enter into transactions with related parties with the exception of directors and key management.
-As at 31 March 2020, the Company owed \$88,000 to directors and key management.
+During the quarter ended 31 March 2021, the Company did not enter into transactions with related parties with the exception of remunerations to directors and key management as disclosed in Note 7 of the consolidated financial statements.
+As at 31 March 2021, the Company owed \$75,000 to directors and key management.

-Significant Accounting Policies and Critical Accounting Estimates
+Significant Accounting Policies

-The Company follows the accounting policies described in the audited consolidated financial statements for the year ended 31 December 2019, which have been filed on SEDAR www.sedar.com.
+The Company follows the accounting policies described in the audited consolidated financial statements for the year ended 31 December 2020, which have been filed on SEDAR www.sedar.com.